brasileric/silverstripe-openweathermap/README.md

 ### Working ###

 The forecast data of the free version of OpenWeatherMap (maximum 5 days) will be stored in the table OpenWeatherMapData and is updated just once in 3 hours when someone visits the website.
-This method prevents for too many api calls and will show the weather even if the OpenWeatherMap service is not available for a while.
+This method reduces the number of api calls and will show the weather even if the OpenWeatherMap service is not available for a while.

 ### Usage ###